Zheng-Lu/Spotify-Worldwide-Trends-Analysis/README.md

 # Exploratory Data Analysis
 Our exploration of the data is divided into two parts: the first part analysing the difference in music tastes across the world; the second part focusing on globally top-ranking songs and their patterns.
 For both parts, we have applied a machine learning technique to look into the problem.

 We first visualised the distribution of streams across the world by drawing a pie chart, where the regions with streams in the upper 0.8 quantiles are displayed in the chart while the rest are integrated into the *Other* part.
 We observed that the United States of America users dominated the market, taking up more than a quarter of the total streams.
 This disparity may be due to the difference in population and lifestyle.
-The US has the third-largest population in the world, around 325.14 million in 2017 **(cite)**, and also a wide use of mobile phones and audio devices.
+The US has the third-largest population in the world, around 325.14 million in 2017, and also a wide use of mobile phones and audio devices.
 The number was followed by the United Kingdom, Brazil, Mexico and Germany, which all provided around 6% to 7% of the total streams.
 Those countries also have similar advantages.

 <img src="images/pie-chart.png" width="600">

 Then, we focused on the global trend of Spotify music.
 Filtered by the global region, the data provides the number of streams of 200 top-ranking songs for each day.
 We plotted the time against the position of the 10 songs with the highest number of streams.
 We observed that all the music tracks had at least a period reaching the top 20 positions.
 However, since July, almost all popular songs have gradually lost their leading positions.
 Those relatively short lifespans of the top-ranking songs may be due to the fast pace of current life so that people frequently change their song tastes over time.
 Also, interestingly, there is a significant decrease in positions for all the 10 songs at Christmas time.
-During this period, top songs include $"All I Want for Christmas Is You"$ and $"Home for Christmas"$ for lots of people played those songs for celebration.
+During this period, top songs include *"All I Want for Christmas Is You"* and *"Home for Christmas"* for lots of people played those songs for celebration.
 After that, their positions rose back and reached local maxima during New Year.

 <img src="images/Global-top10-f.png" width="900">